xAlexMGGx/Fine-tuning/README.md

 - results/: Contains the results of the evaluation.
 - instruction_following_eval/: Contains the responses of the model to the IFEval prompts.

+## Run
+To evaluate the best_model, you must download the model from the link below, and put it in models/ folder.
+It should work fine.

 ## Best model
 [Link](https://upcomillas-my.sharepoint.com/:f:/r/personal/202113492_alu_comillas_edu/Documents/Fine-tuning_NLP_II?csf=1&web=1&e=PNdWPj) to best_model